explosion/thinc/website/docs/usage-config.md

 missing values and defaults to create an up-to-date "master config".

 Let's say you've updated your schema and scripts to use two additional optional settings.
-These settings should also be reflected in your config files so they're accurately represent the available settings (and don't assume any hidden defaults).
+These settings should also be reflected in your config files so they accurately represent the available settings (and don't assume any hidden defaults).

 ```python